Cross-platform C SDK logo

 setst_get ()

-Search for an item in O(logn).
-It is equivalent to arrst_bsearch.
-If exists, the internal structure iterator will be fixed in it.
+Searches for an element in O(logn).
+If it exists, the internal iterator will be set to it.

 type*